ArchitecturalDogSoftware/1N4/doc/SECURITY.md

 1. Discord bots do not accept arbitrary connections, only WebSocket connections and outgoing HTTP requests to Discord's servers.
 1. Though its dependencies do, 1N4 does not use unsafe code.

+### Supported Versions

+1N4's only supported version is its latest release.
+Any version other than latest is considered out of date.

+1N4 does not come with any form of warranty or any other guarantee of functionality.
+See [`../LICENSE`](../LICENSE) for more details.